acuminous/yadda/README.md

     when 1 green bottle accidentally falls
     then there are 0 green bottles standing on the wall
 ```
-(You aren't restricted to just Given/When/Then.
-You can use any words you like)

 ### Step 2 - Implement the step library
 bottles-library.js
 ```js